Local news sites DNAinfo and Gothamist shut down

 YouTube Kids update gives kids their own profiles, expands controls

-DNAInfo and Gothamist have both shut down, a week after reporters and editors at the local news sites unionized.
+DNAinfo and Gothamist have both shut down, a week after reporters and editors at the local news sites unionized.

 Their archives seem to have disappeared — if you visit either front page, or any article, you’re redirected to a letter from CEO Joe Ricketts (pictured above), who trots out some growth numbers before saying: